It is not user documentation and should not be treated as such.

 oVirt Guest Agent

+The oVirt Guest Agent has been deprecated in favor of QEMU Guest Agent and is not available anymore for recent OS.
+It can still be found for less recent OS in their own distribution repositories.
 The oVirt Guest Agent provides information, notifications, and actions between the oVirt web interface and the guest.
-A more detailed description can be found at Guest Agent.
+A more detailed description can be found at oVirt Guest Agent.
 The agent provides the Machine Name, Operating System, IP Addresses, Installed Applications, Network and RAM usage and others details to the web interface.
-The agent also provides Single Sign On so a authenticated user to the web interface does not need to authenticate again when connected to a VM.
+The agent also provides Single Sign On so an authenticated user to the web interface does not need to authenticate again when connected to a VM.

 The Spice agent works with the Spice protocol to offer a better guest console experience.
 The Spice console can still be used without the Spice Agent.
 With the Spice agent installed the following features are enabled: